Minimum Grade Requirements

 A minimum 2.0 cumulative institutional GPA is required to avoid probation.
 Students in the Teacher Preparation Program in the College of Education & Human Development must maintain a minimum of 2.75 cumulative institutional GPA.
 All transfer students must have a cumulative 2.0 GPA to transfer into Texas A&M University-San Antonio.

 Undergraduate students will be placed on scholastic probation any time their overall grade point average at Texas A&M University-San Antonio falls below 2.0.
-Students placed on scholastic probation for the first time are required to seek academic advising before registering for classes and are required to meet with the Student Academic Success Center in order to register for the following term and participate in the JAGS program.
+Students placed on scholastic probation for the first time are required to seek academic advising before registering for classes and are required to meet with the Student Academic Success Center in order to register for the following term and participate in an academic recovery program.
 In order to remain on scholastic probation, a student must earn a semester or term GPA of 2.0.
-As long as the student maintains a semester GPA of a 2.0 and remains beneath a 2.0 institutional GPA, the student will be required to meet with the Student Academic Success Center and participate in the JAGS program.
+As long as the student maintains a semester GPA of a 2.0 and remains beneath a 2.0 institutional GPA, the student will be required to meet with the Student Academic Success Center and participate in an academic recovery program.
 Students on scholastic probation are limited to 13 hours every semester they remain on scholastic probation.

 Students who have been placed on scholastic probation and earn beneath a 2.0 semester or term GPA will be placed on academic dismissal.
 Because it is the first dismissal, the student will be required to sit out one semester and must complete an academic appeal, submit a personal letter, and an academic success plan.
 The appeal deadlines are as follows: